Ryan's Rate Commentary

 This Week's Rate Forecast: NEUTRAL

-This Week's Potential Volatility: NEUTRAL
+This Week's Potential Volatility: HIGH

 Bottom Line: